Timea Tihanyi email@example.com

 Homework will be assessed regularly, with written feedback from me and/or your peers.

-Make sure to save the same file on your computer in folder dedicated to this class.
+Make sure to save the same file on your computer in folder dedicated to this class as it will be used once again in the final ARTbook assignment.

 Homework grading criteria